 Contra Costa Animal Services (CCAS) accepts intake of sick, injured, unweaned, and abused cats and kittens.
-CCAS does not accept stray healthy/friendly cats and kittens over eight weeks of age.
+CCAS does not accept stray healthy/friendly cats and kittens over one year of age.
 This allows CCAS to prioritize public safety and humane care for cats while providing services for cats in the community.

 Stray cats are friendly cats that may appear to be unowned or abandoned, when in fact they could be owned cats out roaming the neighborhood.
 Many people assume that a stray is lost or abandoned, when in fact the cat knows exactly where it is!
 Cats reported to be lost by their owners were 13 times more likely to return home by non-shelter means (return on their own, found by the owner or a neighbor) than if the cats were brought to the shelter.
 If you see friendly cats in your yard, it’s best to leave them alone as they may actually belong to someone in the neighborhood.

 Additionally, Contra Costa County residents who would like to help healthy cats/kittens over eight weeks of age in their community by having them spayed/neutered and returned at no cost can utilize the CCAS Community Cat program.

 If you find a healthy, friendly cat or kitten over one year of age in your neighborhood and you want to help, here are some simple steps you can take:

 - Play detective – ask around your neighborhood to see if anyone recognizes them.
 Does it have a microchip or a collar and tags?

 - Contact CCAS for help determining your next steps - we can be reached at 925-608-8400, or by email at ASDWEB@asd.cccounty.us.

 - Consider fostering them yourself - place flyers up in your neighborhood to find their owner or a new home.